-We are Opus Talent Solutions, incorporated as Opus Professional Services Group Limited.
-Our registered address is Portwall Place, Portwall Lane, Bristol BS1 6NA and you can contact us by email at email@example.com or by telephone on +44 (0) 117 968 9292.
+We are Opus Talent Solutions.
+Our registered address is Merchants House, 4th Floor Waping Road, Bristol, BS1 4RW and you can contact us for all personal data privacy matters by email at email@example.com or by telephone on +44 (0) 117 968 9292.

-Opus Talent Solutions is a global group of companies which provides talent solution services, including permanent and temporary recruitment services, to clients looking to recruit personnel for their businesses.
-We have offices in Bristol, London, Reading, Manchester, Amsterdam, New York, Sydney and Hong Kong and details of all our group companies can be found at the end of this Policy.
+Opus Talent Solutions is part of a global group of companies which provides talent solution services, including permanent and temporary recruitment services to clients looking to recruit personnel for their businesses.
+We have offices in Bristol, London, Manchester, Amsterdam, the United States and Sydney and details of all our group companies can be found at the end of this Policy.

 For the purposes of compliance with local laws in force from time to time, the registered entity in your market or who you do business with will be the data controller.

-Opus Talent Solutions takes data protection seriously and aims to comply with best industry practice and all local laws.
-The application of this policy may be varied in accordance with local legal requirements and we may issue a country specific notice setting out specific provisions and practices in that jurisdiction.
+Opus Talent Solutions takes data protection seriously and aims to comply with all applicable Data Protection legislation, industry best practice and all local laws.
+The application of this policy may vary in accordance with local legal requirements and we may issue a country specific notice setting out specific provisions and practices in that jurisdiction.

 We at Opus Talent Solutions take your personal data seriously.
-This Policy:
+This Privacy Notice: